ben-w-martin/ben-w-martin/README.md

 Passionate Full Stack Software Engineer specializing in crafting appealing frontends with React, and fast and secure middle and backend services using C#/.NET, ASP.NET, and T-SQL.
 My strengths: ❗️ 👇👇👇 ❗️

 🎨 CUSTOM DESIGN: Crafting visually appealing user interfaces with Sass/CSS.
-Desktop and Mobile -first development with an emphasis on responsiveness and user experience.
+Desktop and Mobile-first development with an emphasis on responsiveness and user experience.

 🏗️ ARCHITECTURE: Focus on reusable code and efficient structures in both frontend and backend development, maximizing scalability and maintainability.